darena-solutions/bluebuttonpro-public/docs/source/grants.rst

       member at this time.
 We are looking into how we can change this.

-admin
+Administrator
    Administrators can perform a broad range of operations on a FHIR server.
-Typically, it is the same as the ``write`` role, however, there are some calls in the API that are restricted to just administrators and owners.
+Typically, it is the same as the ``Write`` role, however, there are some calls in the API that are restricted to just administrators and owners.
 Creating additional grants to the FHIR server requires an administrator for example.

-write
+Write
    This role allows the user to read and write data from the FHIR server. :doc:`Organization invites
    <organization-invite>` and other various functionality that requires writes can also be performed
    with this role.

-read
+Read
-   This is currently the lowest permission and only allows reads on the FHIR server.
+   This role only allows reads on the FHIR server.
 Any create, update, or delete operation is forbidden with this role.

+Synapse
+   This is currently the lowest permission among all the roles.
+It is a very specific role that only allows an entity to send :doc:`synapse packages <synapse>` to the organization that owns the FHIR server listed in the grant.
+The entity that has a grant with this role will not be able to perform any action on the listed FHIR server, not even reads.
+It should be noted that the other roles allow the entity to send :doc:`synapse packages <synapse>` as well.

 .. _grants-inherited-roles: